When the local MP tells Parliament that Croydon has an image problem, then you know there must be something to it.

-The launch of Inside Croydon coincided with Gavin Barwell, the newly elected Member of Parliament for Croydon Central, making his maiden speech at the House of Commons on Wednesday evening, June 2, 2010.
+The launch of Inside Croydon coincided with Gavin Barwell, then the newly elected Member of Parliament for Croydon Central, making his maiden speech at the House of Commons on Wednesday evening, June 2, 2010.

-In his (it has to be said, somewhat dull) eight-minute address, full of platitudes about Croydon geography and history, sounding suspiciously as if much had been copied straight from Wikipedia, Barwell, the chairman of governors at Trinity School, assiduously toed his Conservative party line on education.
+In his (it has to be said, somewhat dull) eight-minute address, full of platitudes about Croydon geography and history, sounding suspiciously as if much had been copied straight from Wikipedia, Barwell, the chairman of governors at the £18,000 per year private Trinity School, assiduously toed his Conservative party line on education.
 No surprise there.

 But there was one line from this professional Tory party politician’s speech which was certain to make headlines, and which is sure to be re-used forever in future, dragged up from the cuttings every time a hack newspaper columnist wants to make a point about chav culture, the Croydon facelift or life in the suburbs.

 Apart from the rather ham-fisted manner he managed to take a widespread opinion and pass it off as a “fact”, at least Barwell unwittingly did this site a favour, by summing up why we are here.

 The 2010 election was keenly fought and historic in many ways, especially so in Croydon’s three parliamentary constituencies and local council elections.
 Though not that you will have noticed if you relied on local ITV or BBC broadcasts, or even on the tired and dull Croydon Sadvertiser.

 And if you turned to the blogosphere for your local news you would have got, well…. the Sadvertiser website or its freebie rival, the Croydon Guardian, offering coverage of the news and resulting issues which, frankly, is often puerile or patronising.

 While other boroughs and towns have keen and active hyperlocals, Croydon did not.